-- (1) An administrator may, if authorized thereto by the court, realize any asset of the estate under administration or return such asset to the seller in terms of section 14 of the Hire-Purchase Act, 1942 (Act No. 36 of 1942), and in granting such authorization the court may impose such conditions as it may deem fit. - (2) An asset mentioned in subsection (1) that is the subject of any agreement regulated by the Hire-Purchase Act, 1942, shall not be realized except with the written permission of the seller. - (3) If an administrator returns any asset to the seller in terms of section 14 of the Hire-Purchase Act, 1942, the seller shall pay to the administrator the amount that he is required to refund to the buyer in terms of section 15 of the said Act for pro rata distribution among the creditors, and if the buyer is required to pay the seller any amount in terms of the said section 15 the seller shall be entitled to lodge a claim for the said amount with the administrator for payment in terms of the relevant provisions of this Act. - (4) Whenever the court authorizes the administrator to realize any asset or to return any asset to the seller in terms of section 14 of the Hire-Purchase Act, 1942, and has, in determining the amount that the debtor shall pay each week or each month in terms of the administration order, taken account of the periodical payments to be made by the debtor in respect of such an asset, the court may amend the payments to be made in terms of the order accordingly.
+- (1) An administrator may, if authorized thereto by the court, subject to the provisions of subsection (2), realize any asset of the estate under administration, and in granting any such authorization the court may impose any such conditions as it may deem fit. - (2) An asset mentioned in subsection (1) which is the subject of any credit transaction regulated by the Credit Agreements Act, 1980 (Act No. 75 of 1980), shall not be realized except with the written permission of the seller. - (3) If the credit grantor as defined in section 1 of the Credit Agreements Act, 1980, is obliged to pay to the debtor an amount in terms of section 15 of the said Act, that amount shall be paid to the administrator for pro rata distribution among the creditors. - (4) Whenever the court authorizes any administrator to realize any asset, the court may amend the payments to be made in terms of the administration order accordingly.

-[section 74K inserted by section 6 of Act 63 of 1976]
+[section 74K inserted by section 6 of Act 63 of 1976 and substituted by section 53 of Act 120 of 1993]